Spraying Too Much: Understanding the biology of the red headed flea beetle to inform IPM in nursery crops

 Education/outreach description:

 An extension fact sheet was published through the Virginia Cooperative Extension about the red headed flea beetle in Virginia nurseries (Lane & Del-Pozo, 2021).
-This paper gives a brief overview of the issues Virginia nurseries face and what they can do to handle RHFB infestations.
+Additionally, a peer-review manuscript was published in the Journal of Environmental Entomology (Lane & Del Pozo-Valdivia, 2023), summarizing the results from this research proposal.
+Both papers give an overview of the issues Virginia nurseries face and what they can do to handle red-headed flea beetle infestations.

-The PI was able to present information on the RHFB in three extension meetings, reaching out to 40 agricultural professionals.
+The PI was able to present information on this key pest in six extension meetings, reaching out to 80 agricultural professionals.

 Project Outcomes